EvilAngel00/TWEB-Project01/README.md

 ##TODO
-* Automatic refresh of active classes in main page
+* Automatic refresh of active classes in main page.
-* Allow public / private classes with password
+* Allow public / private classes with password.
-* Update overall UI
+* Update overall UI.
-* Possibly merge teacher and student PDF pages
-* Change how a room becomes inactive
-* Upload PDF files with public / private option
+* Upload PDF files with public / private option.
-* Access public uploaded files
+* Access public uploaded files.
-* Access files uploaded by logged user
+* Access files uploaded by logged user.
-* Detect if file already exists in database to avoid unnecessary redundancy (metadata ?)
+* Detect if file already exists in database to avoid unnecessary redundancy (metadata ?).
-* Better management of users
+* Better management of users and redirections.
-* Fullscreen + mouse support during PDF presentation
+* Fullscreen + mouse support during PDF presentation.

-##Known Issues
+##Known Issues and Possible Workarounds
 * When a teacher leaves a page (by clicking yes when prompted), the classroom should become inactive.
 	* This works as intended locally but not in Heroku.
+	* Possibly change how a room becomes inactive by giving the possibilty to the creator/teacher to dismiss the class.
+	* User dashboard with past lectures and possibility to change status (active / inactive).
 * Page resizing is not dynamic, several visual glitches depending on resolution / browser zoom.
 * If someone tries to access a teacher page without being the creator, he should be redirected to the student page.
 	* Redirection not working with Chrome but working with Firefox.
 	* The browser prompt for exiting the page causes a problem.
+* Huge code duplication between teacher and student PDF pages.
+	* Merge is possible by detecting room creator and using ng-show / ng-hide.